mhostetter/galois/README.md

 - `FieldArray.Zeros`, `FieldArray.Ones`, `FieldArray.Identity`, `FieldArray.Range`, `FieldArray.Random`, `FieldArray.Elements`

 Galois field elements can either be displayed using their integer representation, polynomial representation, or power representation.
-Calling `FieldMeta.display` will change the element representation.
+Calling `FieldClass.display` will change the element representation.
 If called as a context manager, the display mode will only be temporarily changed.

 ```python